gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithms-divide-conquer.md

         # if the mid index matches with its value, then the mismatch must lie on the right half
         if nums[mid] == mid:
             return findSmallestMissingNum(nums, mid + 1, right)
+        # otherwise, the mismatch must lie on the right half
         else:
             return findSmallestMissingNum(nums, left, mid - 1)
     ```